almostengr/almostengrwebsite/website/docs/projects/light-show-pulse.md

 ### System Architecture

 The primary light show controller provides a status of what it is doing to the website.
-The Light Show Guard website receives said status and determines what the controller should do next, based upon the user selected options.
+The Light Show Pulse website receives said status and determines what the controller should do next, based upon the user selected options.
 If there is rain, severe, or other adverse weather conditions where the show is located, the user will be notified of this when their show is running.